-PIMCO's dispersion index is derived from PIMCO's proprietary systems and based on changes in futures prices for equities and commodities.
+Figure 2 presents the dispersion index, and Figure 3 presents backtested returns-both derived from PIMCO's proprietary systems and based on changes in futures prices for equities and commodities.
 For FX and interest rate swaps, where daily contract data are unavailable, we approximate future and forward positions as spot return plus carry.
 Mean returns are calculated as follows: